niamhnishiochain/niamhnishiochain/README.md

 ### Hi there 👋

+- 📍 Based in Barcelona
+- 🗺️ Working at RTLab as a Data Science with a focus on geospatial data
+- 👓 Experienced in Python, R, SQL, Stata, QGis

 <!--
 **niamhnishiochain/niamhnishiochain** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.